astropy/astropy-APEs/APE25.rst

 Abstract
 --------

-This APE proposes that a static type checker be added as a continuous integration check on Astropy pull requests.
-The scope of static type checking will be minimal at first, and then be gradually expanded over time.
-The initial static type checker will be ``ty``, and the Coordination Committee will be empowered to switch Astropy to a different static type checker.
-The authors of this APE volunteer to arrage for tutorials on static type checking with ``ty`` to occur within the first 100 megaseconds after this APE is approved.
+This APE proposes that static type checking be added as a continuous integration check for Astropy.
+The scope of static type checking will initially be minimal, and then gradually expanded over time.
+The static type checker will initially be ``ty``, and the Coordination Committee will be empowered to switch Astropy to a different static type checking tool.
+The authors of this APE volunteer to provide a tutorial on static type checking to the Astropy community within 100 megaseconds after this APE is approved.

 Detailed description
 --------------------